 If the management can effectively steer the company through the next 3 to 5 years without any hiccups – this means generating profits and paying off debt with it – the stock may recover in the years beyond that.
 But do you want to own the shares during such a volatile period?

 You are likely better off investing in opportunities where the odds are in your favour.
 I would recommend monitoring Carnival’s financials over the next few years and if it looks like they’re on track, it would be worth buying for an eventual recovery.
-But not right now!

 What’s the difference between CCL vs CUK?